sdv-dev/SDV/_sources/user_guides/single_table/gaussian_copula.rst.txt

 -  There are float, integer, boolean, categorical and datetime values.
 -  There are some variables that have missing data.
-In particular, all the data related to the placement details is missing in the rows where the studen was not placed.
+In particular, all the data related to the placement details is missing in the rows where the student was not placed.

 Let us use the ``GaussianCopula`` to learn this data and then sample synthetic data about new students to see how well de model captures the characteristics indicated above.
-In order to do this you wil need to:
+In order to do this you will need to:

 -  Import the ``sdv.tabular.GaussianCopula`` class and create an instance of it.